dzackgarza/Qual-Review-and-Solutions/Topology/ReviewDoc/sections/000_Preface.md

 :::{.warnings}
+\envlist

-All maps between spaces are assumed continuous!
+- All maps between spaces are assumed continuous!
+- All maps are *pointed*, i.e. we implicitly work in the category $\Top_*$.
+- If left unspecified, homology is always taken with $\ZZ\dash$coefficients.

 :::